AdrianoCahete/adrianocahete.dev-nuxt2/README.md

 - Move to i18n instead of hardcoded text
 - Customize Nuxt loading page (up to v2.13)
 - Create specific page for every project/interface
+- Add all licenses to project page "This portfolio"
 - Create a blog to explain the steps of each project
 - Try modern mode from latest Nuxt
 - Make a better error/not found page